If you are missing multiple teeth or a full arch of teeth, dentures may be right for you.

 Do dentures cause bad breath?

 No. Wearing dentures every day does not directly cause bad breath.
-Although, dentures that do not get cleaned every day can contribute to bad breath and gum issues.
+However, dentures that do not get cleaned every day can contribute to bad breath and gum issues.
 There are many products out there that can help you maintain clean dentures, but they are not always necessary.
 Cleaning your dentures with toothpaste and mouthwash can reduce the amount of stuck-on plaque and bacteria that cause bad breath.

 How do I clean implant-supported dentures?